 Sure it sounds obvious, but there’s two words in content marketing.
 Over the past couple of years consulting I’ve noticed that marketers struggle with the ‘content’ (communication) end of things.
 And strategic communicators struggle with the ‘marketing’ end of things.

 Successful content marketing (or social media marketing, for that matter) needs both.
+But the common question is:

 What is great content?